-- In the first instance, any concerns should be raised by the individual with the most appropriate senior officer of the School responsible for the management of the individual concerned or the area of the School's activity affected by the disclosure.
-The designated senior officers are as follows: Director of Operations, Deputy Head or Director of Finance. - II.
+- I. In the first instance, any concerns should be raised by the individual with the most appropriate senior officer of the School responsible for the management of the individual concerned or the area of the School's activity affected by the disclosure.
+The designated senior officers are as follows: Director of Operation & Estates, Second Master or Director of Finance. - II.
+If the concern is regarding a child (or children) the issue should be raised with the DSL. - III.
+If you have a safeguarding concern in which a member of staff is involved, the Whistleblower must raise it with the Headmaster and/or DSL immediately. - IV.
 If the individual raising the issue reasonably believes that any of the designated senior officers is or may be involved in the issue being raised the matter should be raised directly with the Headmaster.
 If the individual reasonably believes the Headmaster is or may be involved the issue should be raised with the Chair of Governors.